← Back to Blogs

 rgb-color-vector-space

-Depending on the used embedding model, the data can be represented in different vector spaces, which can differ in the number of dimensions, ranging from tens to thousands, where the precision of the representation increases with increasing dimensions.
+Different embedding models represent data in different vector spaces.
+Vector spaces can differ in the number of dimensions, ranging from tens to thousands, where the precision of the representation increases with increasing dimensions.
 In the color example, there are also different ways to represent a color numerically.
-E.g., you can represent the previous green color in the RGB system as [6, 205, 0] or in the CMYK system as [97, 0, 100, 20].
+For example, you can represent the previous green color in the RGB system as [6, 205, 0] or in the CMYK system as [97, 0, 100, 20].

 This is why it is important to use the same embedding model for all your data to ensure it is in the respective vector space.